philpennock/talk-webhooks/talk.md

 * some examples of how they fit together
 * good things to think about

-Want: to get you thinking about the possibilities
+Want to get you thinking about the possibilities

 ---